-With the 2021 matric exams about to begin, you're bound to have a stressed-out teen on your hands.
+With the 2021 matric exams in progress, you're bound to have a stressed-out teen on your hands.

 While normal, final year exam stress can be debilitating, it’s more than likely the most pressure your child has experienced so far in their young lives.